edanssandes/MASA-Core/README.md

 * **MASA-OpenMP/CPU**: Uses OpenMP to execute many blocks in parallel using generic CPU cores.
 * **MASA-OpenMP/Phi**: Same as MASA-OpenMP/CPU, but uses the Intel Phi architecture.

+### License:

+MASA-Core is an open source project with public license (GPLv3).
+A copy of the [LICENSE](https://raw.githubusercontent.com/edanssandes/masa-core/master/LICENSE) is maintained in this repository.

 ---

 ### References: